gamjaishite/drawl-v2-phpservice/README.md

 3. Open your preferred terminal navigate towards the main "drawl" folder.
 4. Type `bash scripts/build-image.sh` to run the script file.
 5. Make sure Docker Desktop is currently running.
 Run `docker compose up` (+ another flag like `-d` (optional))
 6. Add `.env` file on root dir.
-The format is same like `.env.example`
+The format is same like `.env.example`.
 7. Add `.env` file on the `.src/server`.
 The format is same like `.env.example` on that folder.
 Make sure that the "DB_NAME" parameter is filled with an existing database (e.g. fill it with "postgres")
 8. Open the web on `localhost:8008` and the database admin on `localhost:8080`
 9. On database admin, select `postgresql` as the system, and get the username and password from `.env`, then write a table name or left it blank